Skip to main content

 • Post a message in a Slack channel, using all the information you have gathered (e.g. "Carolyn Booth from Zoom is now a Champion.
 The Company Owner is Louis Monet and the Co-Owner is Antonio Califano.")

-Later in this article we also go through an example of an Automation where the Get step is for multiple records:
+Later in this article we also go through an example of an Automation where a single Get step retrieves multiple records:

 • When the Co-Owner field on a Company record is populated or updated